Take the next step in your actuarial science degree

 About the program

 The Bachelor of Actuarial Science (Honours) is an innovative and immersive program that combines elements of economics, finance, statistics, data analytics and advanced mathematics to develop techniques for the management of risk and business decision making.
 An integral part of the Honours degree is the development of research skills and actuarial judgement through the Actuarial Control Cycle subjects and the Actuarial Research Thesis subject.
-The program develops skills in the challenge of crunching the ‘big data’ numbers to create practical solutions for real world problems.
+The program develops skills in the challenge of crunching the ‘big data’ numbers to create practical solutions for real-world problems.
+Show less

 High graduate starting salaries and full employment rates reflect the growing demand for qualified analysts, with career opportunities predicted to increase substantially over the next five years.
 The Bachelor of Actuarial Science (Honours) will prepare students for rewarding careers in a range of disciplines, including: